How we workDelivery model · Senior cross-functional

 The market is tired of overengineering, excessive customisation, unnecessary rebuilds and trendy architecture decisions that quietly create dependency.
 We agree.

-Use platform capabilities wherever sensible.
-Extend strategically, not excessively.
-Reduce operational burden.
+Use platform capabilities wherever they fit.
+Extend where the business case is real.
 Avoid custom sprawl.
-Maintainability is a commercial outcome — every line of bespoke code is a line your team will pay to own forever.
+Maintainability is a commercial outcome, every line of bespoke code is a line someone has to own and pay for, year after year.

 We err toward the boring choice.
-Boring scales.
-Boring stays online.
-Boring lets your team sleep on Sunday.
+Boring scales, stays online, and keeps your team off the bridge on a Sunday night.

 05 · Integrations & data reality